Lastraeus/pp2-cians-ci-grade-calculator/README.md

 ## __Credits__
 ### __Content__
+__Text Content__

+Core weighting, rules, project names etc were directly as per the codeinstitute.net Official Assessment Guide for the Full Stack Development Higher Diploma course.

+All other content text was written by myself.

 __Code__

 Rohit Sharma - My Code Institute Project Mentor - Numerous valuable insights into formatting, refactoring, commenting tips and general critique and advice for the project across almost all aspects.
 His contribution can't be understated and I am extremely lucky to having a mentor who constantly encourages me to improve my fundamentals as a developer.
 My managing to fully implement barely half his advice is the reason this project is twice as good as it would have been.